-1Highest Running Annual Average.
-2Maximum Residual Disinfectant Level.
-3Maximum Residual Disinfectant Level Goal.
+Highest Running Annual Average.
+Maximum Residual Disinfectant Level.
+Maximum Residual Disinfectant Level Goal.

-Cross Connection Information
+Cross Connection Program

+A comprehensive cross connection program is the third barrier of protection to our water supply.
+Cross connections can occur throughout the distribution system in all types of buildings including homes, restaurants, schools, and businesses to name a few.
 The Paxton Water Department makes every effort to ensure that the water delivered to your home and/or business is clean, safe, and free of contamination.
 Our staff works very hard to protect the quality of the water delivered to you, our customers, from the time it enters into the system, until it reaches your homes and businesses.
 But what happens when the water reaches your home and/or business?
 Is there still a need to protect the water quality from contamination caused by cross connection?
 If so How?